African-Robotics-Unit/.github/profile/README.md

 Please visit the [ARU Website](https://www.africanroboticsunit.com) for more information on the unit - including our members, publications, available positions and contact information - as well as our social media accounts listed above.

+## Students

+Are you a student who needs access to this GitHub organisation?

+Please request access by [opening a "Join Request" issue](https://github.com/African-Robotics-Unit/.github/issues/new/choose) on the [African-Robotics-Unit/.github repository](https://github.com/African-Robotics-Unit/.github).

 ___